 The field experiment was conducted during the summer season of 2023 at the Vegetable Research Farm of the Department of Horticulture, Institute of Agricultural Sciences, located in a subtropical agro-climatic zone characterized by high solar radiation and elevated temperatures that are well suited for the rapid vegetative growth of leafy amaranthus.
 The soil at the research site was sandy-loam in texture with neutral pH and moderate organic carbon status, permitting adequate aeration, water holding capacity and root proliferation.
 Prior to sowing, the experimental field was prepared through repeated ploughing, harrowing and levelling to obtain a fine tilth suitable for uniform seed emergence.
 A set of twenty genetically diverse genotypes of vegetable amaranthus (Amaranthus tricolor L.) was evaluated, consisting of advanced breeding lines from the VRAM series along with commercial varieties and local landrace cultivars that differ in canopy structure, leaf pigmentation, vegetative duration and edible biomass quality.
 Seeds of all genotypes were obtained from conserved institutional seed stock and directly sown on raised beds under uniform agronomic conditions at a spacing of 25 cm × 15 cm to ensure optimum canopy spread, aeration and light interception.

 The experimental layout followed a Randomized Complete Block Design with three replications to account for spatial variability in the field and to provide statistically valid comparison among genotypes.
-Each genotype was assigned randomly within the blocks to avoid positional bias, and uniform fertilizer application was ensured across the experimental area.
+Each genotype was assigned randomly within the blocks, and uniform fertilizer application was ensured across the experimental area.
 A basal nutrient dose equivalent to 60 kg nitrogen, 40 kg phosphorus and 40 kg potassium per hectare was applied before sowing, while the remaining half of the nitrogen was top-dressed at 25 days after sowing to support vegetative expansion.
 Irrigation was provided at weekly intervals according to soil moisture status, and routine intercultural operations, including weeding and hoeing, were performed to minimize competition and enhance nutrient uptake.
 No major pest or disease incidence occurred during the study period, and standard precautionary measures were maintained to preserve crop health.

 Observations were recorded on five competitive plants selected at random from each plot, avoiding border plants to minimize edge effects.
 A total of fifteen quantitative traits were measured to capture the variation in growth dynamics, leaf architectural development, physiological pigment status, phenological behaviour, edible biomass proportion and final foliage yield.
 Sequential plant height was recorded at 30, 60 and 90 days after sowing using a measuring scale to describe the early, mid and late vegetative growth phases, while stem diameter was measured approximately two centimetres above the soil surface using a digital Vernier caliper as an indicator of structural robustness.
 The branching behaviour was quantified by counting the total number of primary branches per plant, and leaf architectural traits were estimated by recording the total number of leaves per plant along with measurement of leaf length, leaf width and petiole length at peak vegetative growth.
 Leaf area was measure using leaf area meter.
 The physiological status of the canopy was assessed through chlorophyll index measured using a SPAD-502 meter on fully expanded mature leaves.
 Days to first flowering were monitored through daily observation of the onset of floral bud initiation as an indicator of vegetative duration.
 Edible biomass proportion was determined by measuring the fresh weight ratio of leaves to stems in destructively sampled plants, while total foliage yield was estimated by harvesting each plot at different harvesting, recording fresh biomass weight and extrapolating values to yield per hectare.